Page de couverture de Burn Down Master's House

 À propos de cet audio

-Inspired by long-buried true stories of enslaved people who dared to fight back, this powerful novel offers a searing portrayal of resistance.
-From Clay Cane, award-winning journalist and New York Times bestselling author of The Grift, it's a must-hear for fans of Colson Whitehead, Jesmyn Ward, and Percival Everett.
+Inspired by true, long-buried stories of enslaved people who dared to fight back, a searing portrayal of resistance for fans of Colson Whitehead, Jesmyn Ward, and Percival Everett, from Clay Cane, award-winning journalist and New York Times bestselling author of The Grift.

 As turmoil simmers within a divided nation, smoke from another blaze begins to rise.
 Sparked by individual acts of resistance among those enslaved across the American South, their seemingly disparate rebellions fuel a singular inferno of justice, connecting them in ways quiet at times, explosive at others.
 As these flames rise, so will they.

-Then there's Charity Butler, inspired by a formerly enslaved man who found his freedom fighting alongside Josephine.
-At his encouragement, Charity rises up for her life and family—only to face a deeply unjust system.
+Then there is Charity Butler, her husband a formerly enslaved man who proved his ferocity as a young boy standing alongside Josephine.
+At his encouragement, Charity fights for her freedom in court and wins—only to battle a deeply unjust system designed to destroy the life they’ve built.

 ©2026 Clay Cane (P)2026 Recorded Books